 Holidays and Festivals

-Israel is the world’s only Jewish country, and as such, all of the Jewish holidays are national holidays.
-They follow the lunar calendar, so the dates are different each year on the Gregorian calendar, but generally they tend to fall in a certain month or season.
+Israel is the world’s only majority-Jewish state, and as such, all of the Jewish holidays are national holidays.
+They follow a lunar calendar, so the dates are different each year on the Gregorian calendar, but generally they tend to fall in a certain month or season.
 Some turn into countrywide celebrations for an entire week, while others are more somber or have particular rules that may affect your stay.

 That said, it's important to research what occurs on each holiday.
 For example, on Passover (usually in April), observant Jews do not eat bread, cake, and other foods made with grains, so those foods can be difficult to find during that week.
 Yom Kippur (usually in September) is a fast day, and everything in the country closes down (even public transit and many roads) starting the night before and through the next day.
 Holidays like Sukkot or the Feast of the Tabernacles (usually in September or October), Purim (usually around February), and Yom Haatzmaut (Independence Day, in May) are rowdy celebrations.

 It is worth noting that Muslim holidays, which change every year because they follow the Islamic calendar, are also celebrated in certain parts of Israel.
-Laylat Al-Miraj is a big event at the Dome of the Rock in Jerusalem, as it marks Mohammed’s rise to Heaven from what is now the Dome of the Rock.
+Lailat Al-Miraj is a big event at the Dome of the Rock in Jerusalem, as it marks Mohammed’s rise to Heaven.
 Eid Ul-Fitr, the end of Ramadan, brings celebrations to the Muslim Quarter of the Old City in Jerusalem.
 Check before you visit to determine when these holidays fall on the Gregorian calendar.

 Israel has plenty of secular festivals as well, including the Red Sea Jazz Festival, the Israel Festival, the Jerusalem Beer Festival, and Tel Aviv Pride Week, which draws massive international crowds every June.
 Hotels and other accommodations are more expensive and book up quickly during holidays and festivals, so plan accordingly—Passover is one of the most expensive and popular times to visit Israel.